tigerkelly/froglog/README.md

 	'froglog:Startup of froglog program.'

 The first colon ':' in the packet seperates the table name from the message, if the packet does not contain a colon then the message is written to the froglog table.
 All messages wheather they have a table name or not are always logged to the flat file.
 If an invalid table name is given it is saved to the froglog table.
-All table names must follow **_PostgreSQLi_** naming rules.
+All table names must follow **_PostgreSQL_** naming rules.

 The froglog program can create tables as needed by using the program option -A. If the table does not exist it is created if it is a valid table name.
 Tables by default are **NOT** created and it is best that you keep it that way.
 I would not use the -A option unless you can control who sends messages or control table names used.